 Judith Resnik Memorial Scholarship – preference given to those pursuing degrees in engineering, science or a related field who have a minimum GPA of 3.5 and can show financial need

 Applications for the above-named scholarships and general Foundation scholarships are available each year after January and are due by April 1st.
-Applications are now available for undergraduate and graduate students.
-Please read the cover letter before applying.
+Click here to download the 2017 undergraduate and graduate scholarship application.

 Foundation trustee Cheryl Kraff-Cooper has endowed the Cheryl Kraff Cooper, MD Giraffe Fund.
 The fund provides one-time emergency grants, subject to the availability of funds, to initiated undergraduate members of Alpha Epsilon Phi in good standing who would otherwise be forced to withdraw from school.
 Applications are accepted at all times.
 For further information on this fund, contact the Foundation Development Director.